veltenlab/mitoClone/README.md

 ## 3. Demo

-Please see R vignettes for demo and further instructions.
-Use the command vignette("mitoseq") after loading the library (see Instructions) to list all available tutorials.
+Please see R vignettes for further instructions and a demo using real data.
+Use the command `vignette("mitoClone")` after loading the library (see Instructions) to list all available tutorials.

 Estimated demo completion time: < 1 hour